Gaussian Transforms Modeling and the Estimation of Distributional Regression Functions: Duality Theory

 where $\widehat{b}$ is the Lagrange multiplier vector for the constraints in (\ref{eq:DualReg}), but where the solution is now determined by a system of $n$ nonlinear equations instead of having a closed-form expression as in (\ref{eq:Dual_FOCs}).
-This is a further illustration of the important benefits accruing from closed-form modeling of the GT $e=g(Y,X)$ and its derivative function, compared to direct modeling of the outcome $y_{i}$ in (\ref{eq:GDR_FOCs}).
+This further illustrates the benefits accruing from closed-form modeling of $e=g(Y,X)$, compared to direct modeling of $y_{i}$ in (\ref{eq:GDR_FOCs}).